tidy-finance/website/docs/35_fama_french_replication.md

 # Replicating Fama & French factors

-The Fama and French three-factor model (see [@Fama1993]) is a cornerstone of asset pricing.
+The Fama and French three-factor model (see @Fama1993) is a cornerstone of asset pricing.
 On top of the market factor represented by the traditional CAPM beta, the model includes the factors size and value.
-We did introduce both factors in the previous chapter, and their definition remains the same.
+We introduce both factors in the previous chapter, and their definition remains the same.
 Size is the SMB factor (small-minus-big) that is long small firms and short large firms.
 The value factor is HML (high-minus-low) and is long in high book-to-market firms and short the low book-to-market counterparts.
-While we demonstrated the main idea of portfolio sorts, we also want to show how to replicate these significant factors.
-However, we do not aim at a perfect replication but want to show the main ideas.
+In this Chapter we also want to show the main idea on how to replicate these significant factors.

 The current chapter relies on this set of packages.